-The table below calculates the data of all products operating at the highest lidar modes, 2048x10 or 1024x20 and assuming a default azimuth window of 360°.
+The table below calculates the data of all products operating at the highest lidar modes, 2048x10 or 1024x20 for LEGACY profile and 1024x10 for Dual Return profile and assuming a default azimuth window of 360°.
 Providing a custom azimuth window can further lower data rate.
 See the Azimuth Window section for details on setting a custom azimuth window.